westlyou/erp-workbench/help/source/intro.rst

         |   generate all aliases

     - **M** addons-list
-        download or upgrade addons-list addons thei must be mentioned in the sites descriptions
+        download or upgrade addons-list addons they must be mentioned in the sites descriptions

 Docker handling
 ***************